-As shown in the following table, the usual order will be followed while choosing top 2,20,000 candidates in various categories who have scored positive marks in JEE (Main) 2017.
+The table shows the usual order to be followed to select the top 2,20,000 candidates in various categories who have scored positive marks in JEE (Main) 2017 paper.

-- Age limit: Candidate must be born on or after October 1, 1992.
-Five years relaxation is given to SC, ST and PwD candidates, i.e., these candidates should have been born on or after October 1, 1987.
+Criterion 2 – Age limit: applicants for JEE Advanced should have been born on or after October 1, 1992.
+SC, ST and PwD candidates will be entitled to 5 years relaxation which means that these candidates should have been born on or after October 1, 1987.

-- Number of attempts: A candidate can attempt JEE (Advanced) a maximum of two times in consecutive years.
-Therefore, candidates who appeared in JEE (Advanced) 2016 for the first time are also eligible.
+Criterion 3 – Number of attempts: JEE (Advanced) can be attempted for a maximum of 2 times in consecutive years.
+If you have appeared in JEE (Advanced) 2016, you will be eligible to apply for JEE Advanced 2017.

 JEE Advanced 2017 Application Form